 TAX 4001 Income Tax Accounting (AC) (3).
-A survey of federal income taxation with emphasis on taxation of individuals and corporations, and the ethics of income tax accounting Prerequisites: A grade of "C" or higher in MAC 2233 and ACG 3301 or equivalent, successful completion of entrance exam, 60 credits earned; or completion of ACG 3343 and ACG 3081 with grade of "C" or higher.
+A survey of federal income taxation with emphasis on taxation of individuals and corporations, and the ethics of income tax accounting Prerequisites: A grade of "C" or higher in MAC 2233 and ACG 3301 or equivalent, successful completion of entrance exam, 60 credits earned, 3.0 GPA.